DonaldWhyte/deep-learning-with-rnns/contents.md

 [NEXT]
 ### Feature Space

-* A feature is some property that describes raw input data</li>
+* A feature is some property that describes raw input data
 * Features represented as a vector in **feature space**
 * **Abstract** complexity of raw input for easier processing